Lega Alto Adige Südtirol: Foundation and early years

 In 1997 the party, deprived of its most recognisable leader and only provincial councillor, was trying to join forces with "Alliance 98", formed by Christian Waldner after his ejection from Die Freiheitlichen (dF) in 1994, when Waldner was shot dead by Peter Paul Reiner, a former political ally who had remained a leading member of dF.
-The event brought down the only chance that LNST had at the time to flourish again.
+The event brought down the only chance that LNAAST had at the time to flourish again.
 In the 1998 provincial election the party thus obtained a mere 0.9% of the vote.
 The result of 2003 was even worse: 0.5% of the vote.
-This was enough for Lega Nord's federal leadership to find ways in order to enlarge the party toward the 2008 provincial election.
+This was enough for LN's federal leadership to find ways in order to enlarge the party toward the 2008 provincial election.

 Enlarging the party's tent

-In the 2008 provincial election, the LNST fielded a heterogenous list with both Italian- and German-speaking candidates.
+In the 2008 provincial election, the LNAAST fielded a heterogenous list with both Italian- and German-speaking candidates.
 In the run-up to the election the party was joined by Roland Atz, former Vice President of the Trentino-Alto Adige/Südtirol Region and leading member of the South Tyrolean People's Party (SVP), Elena Artioli, another SVP splinter and one of the few multilingual members of that party before it restricted its membership to German- and Ladin-speakers, and Paolo Bassani, a centrist politician who had been previously member of the Italian Liberal Party, Forza Italia and finally the Italian Republican Party.
-This strategy, designed by Roberto Calderoli, prompted Kurt Pancheri to resign from national secretary.
-In the election the LNST won the 2.1% of the vote and Artioli was elected to the Provincial Council.
+This strategy, designed by minister and LN's coordinator of national sections Roberto Calderoli, prompted Kurt Pancheri to resign from national secretary and the party altogether.
+In the election the LNAAST won the 2.1% of the vote and Artioli was elected to the Provincial Council.

 In January 2013 Artioli was elected national secretary of the party, ending five years of transitional leadership provided by the federal party.
-In May she announced that the party would run in the 2013 provincial election as part of the Team Autonomies/Team Artioli (Team A), a larger autonomist and inter-ethnic electoral list inspired to the Austrian Team Stronach.
+In May she announced that the party would run in the 2013 provincial election as part of the Team Autonomies / Team Artioli (Team A), a broader autonomist and inter-ethnic electoral list largely inspired to the Austrian Team Stronach.
 Later, in September, the Team A was integrated into the "Forza Alto Adige–Lega Nord–Team Autonomies" list, along with The People of Freedom.
-In the October election the list took 2.5% of the vote.
-Artioli was the only candidate elected.
-In January 2014, at the very beginning of the Council term, Artioli voted in favour of SVP's Arno Kompatscher in a vote of confidence, consequently left Lega Nord and joined the Democratic Party.
+In the October election the list took 2.5% of the vote and Artioli was the only candidate elected.
+In January 2014, at the very beginning of the Council term, Artioli voted in favour of SVP's Arno Kompatscher in a vote of confidence, consequently left the party and finally joined the Democratic Party, becoming the local coordinator of Liberal PD in Bolzano.